yaroshhh/m3uSetTopBoxForIPTV/README.md

 # m3uSetTopBoxForIPTV
-This project lets you build an IP-TV set-top box with a web page that can parse the m3u file from your tv provider and serve it to an HTML5 HLS video player
+This project lets you build an IP-TV set-top box with a simple web page that can parse the m3u file supplyed by your tv provider and serve both live-tv and video on-demand via HTML5 HLS video player

 ## Requirements
 - PHP 7.4